woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 - We pass these into our CatCard functions parameters `function CatCard(props)`

 - We access these properties through object [dot notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors).
-Because these properties are nested we have to go into props then props again, then cats `props.props.cat`.
+Because these properties are nested we have to go into props then props again to access each cat `props.props.cat`.

 - We insert these properties into our JSX using curly braces {}